-Ready to start blogging?
+Ready to start blogging, and make money out of it?
 You’re in the perfect place!
 I’ve personally operated successful blogs (this one included) for over 10 years!
 It’s now my primary income.

 You don’t have to be a journalist or a programmer to blog.
 Whether you’re a stay-at-home mom, a college student, a local business owner, or a corporate worker, you can blog if you want to do something on the side.

 Blogging comes with many benefits and possibilities.
 It gives you the needed identity on the internet, offers you an opportunity to earn extra money, and helps in improving your marketing and writing skills.

 It also gives you greater opportunity to reach many people, helps you in building a network with the right people, gives you an online portfolio, and you can also support a cause via blogging.

 This article will start by explaining the exact steps to follow to get a website online.
 These steps will cover how to find and purchase web hosting, get a blogging platform installed, and ready for writing.

 Afterward, I will provide many tips for operating your blog so it has the best chance of success.
 I hope you’re excited because I sure am!

 How to Start a Blog (In 5 Simple Steps)